 A weekend admission could be comprised of VIP Seating, Reserved Seating, a 3 Day Weekend Pass, or Single Day Tickets (Friday-Sunday).

 A weekend admission is required to enter ALL campground areas.

-All General Admission Ticket Holders will receive an email near the beginning of June.
+All Ticket Holders will receive an email near the beginning of June.
 The email will contain an electronic printable version of their ticket.
-However if ‘Will Call’ was chosen at the time of purchase, the ticket will be waiting for pick up at the event.
+You can exchange your paper ticket for a wrist band at the processing lane when you arrive to the festival.

 Yes.
 Please refer to the BVJ Code of Conduct.

 BVJ is a smoke free site with designated smoking areas.
 Please see the site map or our information brochure.